anushkanandan57/Smart-shopping-app/README.md

 # Smart-shopping-app
-Smart Basket is an online grocery store application built with Flask and Flask-SQLAlchemy.
-Users can register, browse products by category, add items to their shopping cart, and proceed to checkout.
-Admins can manage categories, products, and view sales statistics.
-Contribute to the project or explore the live demo here.
+Smart Basket is an online grocery store application that allows users to browse, search for products, add them to their shopping cart, and proceed to checkout.
+Admins can manage product categories and details, view sales statistics, and perform other administrative tasks.